andrewjong/SwapNet/README.md

 For more than a year, I've put all my efforts into reproducing [SwapNet (Raj et al. 2018)](http://www.eye.gatech.edu/swapnet/paper.pdf).
 Since an official codebase has not been released, by making my implementation public, I hope to contribute to transparency and openness in the Deep Learning community.

+## Contributing
+I'd welcome help to improve the DevOps of this project.
+The current installation process is complicated and prone to version incompatibility, but unfortunately I have other life priorities right now.
+If you'd like to contribute, please look for the [help-wanted](https://github.com/andrewjong/SwapNet/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label in the Issues.
+Please feel free to email me for questions as well.

 # Installation
 I have only tested this build with Linux!
 If anyone wants to contribute instructions for Windows/MacOS, be my guest :)